preetsanjam/Web_Development/JavaScript/notes.md

 - A **function expression** is used to define a function inside any expression.
 It allows us to create an anonymous function that doesn't have any name.
 - **Function declaration vs function expression**:
     - Function declaration are loaded before any code is executed and function expression loads when the interpreter reaches that line of code.
     - Function declarations are hoisted on top of the other code, while function expression aren't hoisted.
+- **Arguments** are array-like objects accessible inside functions.
+It contains the values of the arguments passed to that function.
+Arguments have a length property starting with zero.